 Section 2 presents a brief look at off-line discriminative feature selection in the field of pattern classification.
 Section 3 adapts these ideas to the task of target tracking.
 Since the goal is to perform on-line feature selection while tracking, efficiency must be favored over optimality.
 Examples are presented in Section 4 to illustrate how incorporating feature selection with tracking facilitates adaptation to changing object and background appearance.
-Section 5 concludes the paper.

-2 Feature Selection
+2. Feature Selection

-Feature selection is a technique for dimensionality reduction whereby a set of m features is chosen from a pool of n candidates, where usually $m \ll n$.
-The choice is made by optimizing a criterion function over all subsets of size m.
-This technique is especially useful if some of the input features carry little useful information for the problem and/or there are strong correlations between different feature dimensions [1], which is often the case when we extract image features for classification problems in computer vision.
+Feature selection is a technique for dimensionality reduction whereby a set of m features is chosen from a pool of n candidates, where usually $m \ll n$ [1].
+This technique can be used to rule out irrelevant or redundant features to improve classification performance.

-The two major components in feature selection are the selection criterion function, which is a quantitative measure that can be used to compare one feature subset against another, and the search strategy, which is a systematic procedure to enumerate candidate feature subsets and to decide when to stop.
-Criterion functions can be categorized by whether the evaluation process is data intrinsic (filters) or classifier-dependent (wrappers).
+The two main components in feature selection are the selection criterion function, which is a quantitative measure used to compare one feature subset against another, and the search strategy, which is a systematic procedure to enumerate candidate feature subsets and to decide when to stop.
+Criterion functions can be categorized by whether the evaluation process is data intrinsic (filters) or classifierdependent (wrappers).
 For discrimination problems, the criterion involves evaluation of the discriminating power of the selected feature subset.
 There are many ways to evaluate the discriminative power of each feature.
-For example, augmented variance ratio (AVR) has been shown to be effective for feature ranking as a preprocessing step for feature subset selection [7, 8].
-AVR is the ratio of the between class variance of the feature to the within class variance of the feature, with an added penalty for features that may have small intra-class variance but have close inter-class mean values.
+For example, augmented variance ratio (AVR) has been shown to be effective for feature ranking as a preprocessing step for feature subset selection [7, 8, 9].
+AVR is the ratio of the between class variance of the feature to the within class variance of the feature.
 Other measures for discriminative power of a feature include information gain and mutual information.

-Since we usually do not know what the best subset size m should be, the search space for feature subsets is 2^n , where n is the total number of features: with 100 features, the search space is 10^{30} .
-The goal in feature subset selection is to find m features (out of n possible ones) that best complement each other for the classification task at hand.
-Existing heuristic search methods for feature selection provide a set of compromises between speed and optimality of selected feature set.
-For example, Sequential Forward Selection [1] has a linear computational complexity in n.
-In biomedical image classification, for example, a combination of feature ranking and feature subset selection has been shown to be effective for off-line selection of small, discriminative feature subsets from thousands of feature candidates [8].
+The goal in feature subset selection is to find m features that best complement each other for the classification task at hand.
+Since we usually do not know what the best subset size m should be, the search space for feature subsets is $2^n$ , where n is the total number of features.
+Existing heuristic search methods for feature selection provide a set of compromises between speed and optimality.
+For example, Sequential Forward Selection [1] has a linear computational complexity in n, but its greedy strategy can result in suboptimal feature sets.
+In biomedical imaging, a combination of feature ranking and feature subset selection has been shown to be effective for off-line selection of discriminative subsets from thousands of feature candidates [8].
 To achieve on-line selection, we are forced to consider simplified selection criteria, non-exhaustive search spaces and heuristic search strategies.
-In this work, we simplify by finding the best m features individually, fully realizing that the best m individual features may not form the best feature subset of size m [12].
+In this work, we simplify by finding the best m features individually, fully realizing that the best m individual features may not form the best feature subset of size m [13].

-3 Feature Selection for Tracking
+3. Feature Selection for Tracking